Vorlonsoft/AndroidRate/README.md

       .setInstallDays((byte) 0)                  // default is 10, 0 means install day, 10 means app is launched 10 or more days later than installation
       .setLaunchTimes((byte) 3)                  // default is 10, 3 means app is launched 3 or more times
       .setRemindInterval((byte) 1)               // default is 1, 1 means app is launched 1 or more days after neutral button clicked
+      // Since Release 1.2.1: .setRemindLaunchesNumber((byte) 1)         // default is 0, 1 means app is launched 1 or more times after neutral button clicked
       .monitor();                                // Monitors app launch times AppRate.showRateDialogIfMeetsConditions(this); // Shows the Rate Dialog when conditions are met }